 This list will help identify what you’re currently doing wrong in your chosen bar inventory process, along with easy-to-follow steps to improve.
 So, let’s get started!

 Bar inventory is the process of counting all the alcohol in a bar or restaurant in order to stay organized and profitable.
 At its most basic level, conducting inventory ensures that you always have enough stock to serve your customers.

-The process is usually conducted with a bar inventory spreadsheet, app, or good old fashioned pen and paper.
-Bar managers take inventory on a weekly, bi-weekly, or monthly basis, depending on the volume of product they have and how busy they are.
+The process is usually conducted with a bar inventory spreadsheet, app, or good old-fashioned pen and paper.
+Bar managers take inventory on a weekly, bi-weekly, or monthly basis, depending on the volume of products they have and how busy they are.

 However, counting stock is only the beginning.